vimalrathod1997/Datawarehousing_with_Snowflake_and_AWS-S3/README.md

 ## Project files

-`Creating netflix database in PostgreSQL` : Contains code for connecting to database and creating tables and inserting data from csv file.
+`Creating netflix database in PostgreSQL.ipynb` : Contains code for connecting to database and creating tables and inserting data from csv file.

-`Snowflake_Queries` : Contains Snowflake SQL queries for creating a data warehouse, database, table for warehouse data and building a snowpipe for auto ingestion of data from s3 bucket.
+`Snowflake_Queries.txt` : Contains Snowflake SQL queries for creating a data warehouse, database, table for warehouse data and building a snowpipe for auto ingestion of data from s3 bucket.

-`AWS` : Contains a few commands to store data in S3 bucket, IAM role and policy in json format, Trust relationship, configuring event notifications.
+`AWS.one` : Contains a few commands to store data in S3 bucket, IAM role and policy in json format, Trust relationship, configuring event notifications.

+`Steps_to_execute.txt` : Consists of the steps to execute this project

 `Data`: Data about netflix shows and movies.

 ## How to run
-Please follow the steps mentioned in Steps_to_execute
+Please follow the steps mentioned in **Steps_to_execute**

 ## Errors and issues occured